aesiniath/publish/README.markdown

 content into web pages.
 LaTeX processors are the dominant way to typeset documents, but while the results can be beautiful it is an environment which has accreted cruft over decades and can be difficult to use.
-We have faith all the Gods in the Computing Pantheon will someday grant us peace (e.g. the end of the editor wars) and better tools (or at least ones that give useful error messages), but while we wait for the millennium (when LaTeX will be replaced with something whose syntax doesn't make your eyes bleed) we wanted to see if we could make a slightly less unpleasant authoring experience.
+We have faith that the gods in the computing pantheon will someday grant us peace (e.g. the end of the editor wars) and better tools (or at least ones that give useful error messages), but while we wait for the millennium (when LaTeX will be replaced with something whose syntax doesn't make your eyes bleed) we wanted to see if we could offer a slightly less unpleasant authoring experience.

 Ideally we could:

-  - write content in lightly marked up plain text (_i.e._ Markdown) as much as possible;
+  - write content in lightly marked-up plain text (_i.e._ Markdown) as much as possible;

   - use localized typesetting commands inline when slightly greater expressiveness is needed; and

-  - just pass-through entire blobs of LaTeX when complex incantations and arcane summonings are necessary to appease the vengeful daemons who make the office printer work.
+  - directly pass-through entire blobs of LaTeX when complex incantations and arcane summonings are necessary to appease the vengeful daemons who make the office printer work.